JacoboLansac/audits/solo/pinlink-phase1-audit.md

 It is always recommended to functions that interact with external contracts at the end of the function, to avoid reentrancy attacks.

 In this particular contract reentrancy is not an issue because it works with known and trusted contracts, but it is generally a good practice that is always recommended.
-Note that if the transfer fails at the end of the contract, the entire state is reverted anyways to a point before initating the transaction.
+Note that if the transfer fails at the end of the contract, the entire state is reverted anyway to a point before initiating the transaction.

 ```diff
     function stake(uint256 amount) external {